District of Columbia Public Schools: Attendance

-Dropout rate
+Graduation rate

-In the graduating class of spring 2008, the average freshman graduation rate for DCPS was 56%‚ compared with a national average of 74.9%.
-This constituted a significant drop from the freshman graduation rate of 68.4% in 2002 and 68.8% as recently as 2005.
-In just the 2008–09 school year alone, 1,075 Black students dropped out of high school.
-This figure raises concern since 1,246 students dropped out of DCPS schools that year.

-However, these numbers are not meant to be misleading; the 62.8% freshman graduation rate of Black students in 2008 was above the state average.
+As of 2024, 77% of DCPS students graduated high school within four years, an increase from 54% in 2012.
+The 2024 data shows that 73% of Black students and 76% of Hispanic students graduated in four years, compared to 96% of White students.

+In 2017, a report by WAMU and NPR called into question Ballou High School for graduating students that should have failed due to frequent absences.
+In response, the city's Office of the State Superintendent of Education commissioned an audit that found that 1 in 3 graduates of DCPS high schools that year should not have graduated based on their attendance records.

+Teachers

+Under Teacher Leadership Innovation (TLI), experienced teachers can apply for specialized positions in which they spend at least 50% of their time teaching in the classroom and the rest of the time coaching other teachers and leading school teams.

+DCPS has more than 4,000 teachers as of July 2024.

 Governance

 Within DCPS, schools are classified as either a "neighborhood school" or a "destination school".
 Neighborhood schools are elementary or secondary schools assigned to students based on their address.
 Destination schools are feeder-schools for elementary or secondary institutions from a school a student is already attending.
 Since the fall of 2009, students may choose a destination school, regardless of their neighborhood location.
 Locations of all schools and the neighborhood divides can be found on the DCPS website.

 For the school year ending in spring 2007, the DCPS was governed by the District of Columbia State Board of Education, with eleven members, including two students who had the right to debate but not to vote.
 Five members were elected, and the Mayor appointed four.
-The Board established DCPS policies and employed a superintendent to serve as chief executive officer of the school district, responsible for day-to-day operations.
-Four Board members represented specific geographical boundaries, and the Board President was elected at large.
+The board established DCPS policies and employed a superintendent to serve as chief executive officer of the school district, responsible for day-to-day operations.
+Four board members represented specific geographical boundaries, and the Board President was elected at large.
 One condition of the District of Columbia Public Education Reform Amendment Act of 2007 was creating DCPS as a separate cabinet-level agency from the D.C.
 Board of Education.
 This moved DCPS within the executive branch of the District of Columbia government—specifically, under Mayoral control.
 Currently, DCPS is subordinate to District of Columbia Mayor Muriel Bowser.
 D.C.
 Mayor Adrian Fenty proposed putting the public schools under the direct control of the Mayor's Office upon taking office in January 2007.
 However, this reform to District of Columbia Public Schools was encouraged by his predecessor and constituents at large.
 It also placed all of the District of Columbia public charter schools under the care of a new board—the District of Columbia Public Charter School Board (PCSB).
 Although these schools were previously a part of DCPS, they are now considered a separate district controlled by the D.C.
 Public Charter School Board (PCSB).